 In terms of what to base your buying decision on, choosing a body camera that is compact, unobtrusive and easily attached to clothing – while boasting a lens with a wide angle of view – seems key.
 You’ll also want something that’s robust and, ideally, can be worn out in all weathers and conditions.
 A long battery life, decent camera resolution and large (and possibly expandable) data storage capacity, so you don’t run out of juice or memory at that crucial moment, are additional musts – as are night vision functions.
 Infrared capture can be particularly useful, as those involved in the profession of security are typically working into the wee small hours.

-Keeping things bang up to date, the more expensive body camera options typically include Wi-Fi and the ability to easily transfer images, either wirelessly to a smartphone, via removable media card, and/or connection to your PC via USB.
+Keeping things bang up to date, the more expensive body camera options typically include Wi-Fi and the ability to easily transfer images, either wirelessly to a smartphone, via removable microSD card, and/or connection to your PC via USB.
 While the majority of examples don’t feature a built-in screen for composing and reviewing images some do, so if the latter feature is important to you, be prepared to shop around as well as pay a little extra for the privilege.